 Advantages and disadvantages of measuring workers’ productivity

 Firms regularly use measures of workers’ performance to approximate productivity.
 While it is usually possible to measure inputs, that is working hours, measuring workers’ performance is not always straightforward, or even possible, at a reasonable cost.
 Even though most occupations include some measures of performance at the worker level, Figure 2 shows that there is no universal measure.
 Instead, the degree to which performance can be monitored depends on the setting.

 What do performance measures entail?

-A performance measure’s usefulness for assessing workers’ behavior crucially depends on the degree to which the worker has influence on the measure.
-Measures will be unreliable predictors of workers’ productivity if they are largely driven by factors that are outside of a worker’s control, such as variation in customer demand, or weather conditions in agriculture.
+A performance measure's usefulness for assessing workers’ behavior crucially depends on the degree to which the worker has influence on the measure.
+Measures will be unreliable predictors of workers’ productivity if they are largely driven by factors that are outside of a worker's control, such as variation in customer demand, or weather conditions in agriculture.
 Likewise, the nature of measuring performance, such as automated high-frequency measurement of performance, should not affect the well-being or mental health of workers.
-Appropriate measures of workers’ productivity should be balanced with respect to the determinants that are within the worker’s control versus those that are not, and to the degree that the measurement itself impacts a worker's well-being.
+Appropriate measures of workers’ productivity should therefore be balanced with respect to the determinants that are within the worker's control versus those that are not, and to the degree that the measurement itself impacts a worker's well-being.

 In reality, it is difficult to assess workers’ productivity using just one measure.
 Workers’ jobs can include one or several tasks.
 University professors conduct research, are involved in teaching, and perform administrative tasks.
-Each of these, in turn, can be evaluated along different dimensions, e.g. by the quality and quantity of a task (workers could work quickly, but provide low quality, or slowly, but with high quality).
+Each of these, in turn, can be evaluated along different dimensions, for example, by the quality and quantity of a task (workers could work quickly, but provide low quality, or slowly, but with high quality).
 Workers could be evaluated with separate performance measures for each relevant dimension.
-The task of conducting research, for example, could be measured by the number of publications, but also by the quality of the publications, e.g. measured by a journal’s impact factor.
-Although quality and quantity are dimensions that apply to almost every task, one could also think of other dimensions, e.g. the policy relevance of the research.
+The task of conducting research, for example, could be measured by the number of publications, but also by the quality of the publications, for example, measured by a journal's impact factor.
+Although quality and quantity are dimensions that apply to almost every task, there are other dimensions, for example, the policy relevance of the research.

 One way to get around this incentive problem is to use alternative measures, such as firm-level valued-added metrics.
 While these types of measures appear to solve the problem of distortion, additional risks arise for the worker, since these measures are less controllable from the individual's point of view.
 This issue demonstrates an important trade-off between distortion on the one hand, and how precisely a performance measure can actually assess workers’ effort, on the other.

 Another alternative to one-dimensional measures is subjective performance measures, such as supervisor ratings.
-Although these types of evaluation are often only observable on an annual basis, and might contain subjectivity bias, they can capture a broader picture of performance than single measures allow, they are typically less frequently available, and might be prone to subjectivity, such as gender bias .
+While these measures can capture a broader picture of performance than single measures allow, they are typically less frequently available, and might be prone to subjectivity, such as gender bias .

 Quantity and quality